๐Ÿ’•Intro to Cognitive Science

 Early Multiword Stage

-• 24-30 months—sentences expand to three or more words with a vocabulary explosion (often 50+ new words per week)
+• 24-30 months: Sentences expand to three or more words, coinciding with a vocabulary explosion (often 50+ new words per week during this period).

-• Mean Length of Utterance (MLU) becomes a key measure of linguistic development during this period
+• Mean Length of Utterance (MLU), measured in morphemes, becomes a key metric of linguistic development during this period.
+It's often a more reliable indicator of language level than age alone.

 Later Multiword Stage

-• 30 months to 5 years—children master complex structures including embedded clauses, conjunctions, and prepositions
+• 30 months to 5 years: Children master increasingly complex structures including embedded clauses ("the dog that bit me was big"), conjunctions ("I want juice and cookies"), and prepositions.

-• Pragmatic skills develop alongside grammar—children learn to adjust speech for different listeners and contexts
+• Pragmatic skills develop alongside grammar.
+Children learn to adjust their speech for different listeners (using simpler language with younger children, for instance) and to follow conversational norms like staying on topic.

-Compare: Early vs. Later multiword stages—both involve grammatical development, but early multiword shows rule extraction (evidenced by errors) while later multiword shows rule refinement and pragmatic sophistication.
+Compare: Early vs. Later multiword stages: both involve grammatical development, but early multiword shows rule extraction (evidenced by overregularization errors) while later multiword shows rule refinement and pragmatic sophistication.
 Overregularization errors are prime exam material for arguing against pure imitation theories.

 Mature Competence